brson/rust-chamber/README.md

 # Why then?

-The first principle of Rust is that code that does not say the keyword 'unsafe' cannot crash (modulo sunspots).
-More firmly, that safe Rust must be *memory safe*, a term which includes but isn't limited to:
+The first principle of Rust is that code that does not say the keyword 'unsafe' cannot crash (modulo sunspots), that safe Rust must be *memory safe*, a term which includes but isn't limited to:

 * No use after free.
 * No reading uninitialized memory.